laertispappas/interceptors/README.md

 # Interceptors

+[Pedestal](http://pedestal.io/reference/interceptors) like interceptors pipe and filter service objects in Ruby.
+Common use cases like http service objects or multiple steps business workflow.

 ## Installation

 Add     this line to your application's Gemfile:

 ```ruby
 gem 'interceptors'